 As of today, all Turkish citizens have the legal right to apply for officer status in the Turkish Military.
 However, non-Muslim citizens are eliminated during the entrance exams for national security reasons.

-Cultural-Religious Factor
+The Cultural-Religious Factor

 The millet system, which regulated the relations between the Ottoman state and its non-Muslim citizens for hundreds of years, was based on structural inequality between Muslims and non-Muslims.
 Karen Barkey has noted that the relations between Muslims and non-Muslims can be summed up in three words: separate, unequal, and protected.

-Under this system, non-Muslim minorities enjoyed a measure of autonomy in managing their own affairs and physical protection from the state.
+Under this system, non-Muslim minorities enjoyed a measure of autonomy in managing their own affairs, as well as physical protection from the state.
 However, their political status was inherently inferior to that of their Muslim fellow subjects; they were not equal in either rights or obligations.
-Muslims as a whole were constituted as the millet-i hakime, the ruling people, in relation to the Christians and Jews who were a millet-i mahkume, dominated people born to be governed.
+Muslims as a whole were considered the millet-i hakime, the ruling people, in relation to the Christians and Jews, who were millet-i mahkume, dominated peoples born to be governed.

-Traditionally, the non-Muslims could never hold senior political posts, unless they converted to Islam.
-Writing on July 20, 1860, the British Consul in Thessaloniki, Charles Calvert, described the mutual enmity between Muslims and non-Muslims, and the superiority complex held by Muslims in the Ottoman Empire:
+Traditionally, non-Muslims could not hold senior political posts unless they converted to Islam.
+Writing on July 20, 1860, the British consul in Thessaloniki, Charles Calvert, described the mutual enmity between Muslims and non-Muslims, as well as the superiority complex held by Muslims in the Ottoman Empire:

-"…The Mussulman and Christian population live peacably towards each other, not from motives of affection or sympathy, but, because of their mutual dislike, they avoid each other as much as possible.
-The Mussulman always considers himself the Christian's superior, and whenever he acts with kindness towards the Christian it is with species of condescension and forbearance which converts a right into a favor".
+…The Mussulman and Christian population live peaceably towards each other, not from motives of affection or sympathy, but, because of their mutual dislike, they avoid each other as much as possible.
+The Mussulman always considers himself the Christian’s superior, and whenever he acts with kindness towards the Christian it is with a species of condescension and forbearance which converts a right into a favor.

-The idea of separation and hierarchy on the basis of religion that has been around for centuries under the Ottoman rule, did not disappear with the inauguration of modern Turkey.
+The idea of separation and hierarchy on the basis of religion, which had persisted for centuries under Ottoman rule, did not disappear with the inauguration of modern Turkey.
 The cultural and religious heritage of that hierarchy was always vivid in the minds of the Muslim population of Turkey.
-Turkification policies implemented by the single party in power between 1925–1945 had a clear discriminatory and anti-minority characteristics.
-The measures toward non-Muslim minorities during the formative years of the republic orchestrated by the government through set of different laws that prevented them from being employed in the civil and military services of the state.
+Policies of “Turkification” implemented by the single party in power from 1925 to 1945 had clear discriminatory and anti-minority characteristics.
+These measures, orchestrated by the government during the formative years of the Republic, included various laws that barred non-Muslim minorities from employment in the civil and military services of the state.

-In a personal interview with Yosef Farash, a Turkish Jew who emigrated to Israel in 1963, he told me of the discrimination he encountered in the Turkish military.
+In a personal interview with Yosef Farash, a Turkish Jew who emigrated to Israel in 1963, Farash recounted the discrimination he encountered in the Turkish military.
 Farash joined the Turkish military in 1953 and served for two years as a combat soldier in the Artillery Corps.
-He underwent basic training in Bornova in Western Turkey, and spent the remainder of his service in an artillery brigade in Bursa:
+He underwent basic training in Bornova in Western Turkey, then spent the remainder of his service in an artillery brigade in Bursa:

 They could see that I was a good soldier, so they promoted me to the rank of lieutenant, and they wanted to send me on a course for lieutenants.
 I was ready with my gun and all my equipment.
 I waited by our command center for about four hours.
-Eventually, after waiting there for hours, a senior officer came along and told my platoon commander: “You’re sending me a Jew to become a lieutenant?!” and so I remained on my base, and eventually they sent someone else, a Muslim, on the course instead of me.
+Eventually, after waiting there for hours, a senior officer came along and told my platoon commander: “You’re sending me a Jew to become a lieutenant?!”
+So I remained on my base.
+Eventually they sent someone else, a Muslim, on the course instead of me.